gemichelst/flvConverter/README.md

 - after cloning/downloading type "chmod +x install.sh".
 - now you can run the setup with "./install.sh".

-the installer only needs the path to the folder which includes .flv files. thats all.
+the installer only needs the path where the script will be installed.. thats all.

 usage: find-conver-flv /path/to/flv/files